Markets

 Key Considerations

-However, before you decide day trading the futures market is for you, there are some important factors to take into account:
+However, before you decide that day trading the futures market is for you, there are some important factors to take into account:

 Overall, if you want to start trading in oil, energy and commodity markets, then futures may well appeal.
-Having said that, you will still need a reasonable amount of capital and to be prepared to possibly narrow your focus to just one or two particular futures contracts.
+Having said that, you will still need a reasonable amount of capital and be prepared to possibly narrow your focus to just one or two particular futures contracts.

 For further guidance, including strategy and top tips, see our futures page.